Chrissy265/Stirlo_Stirling/SLACK_SETUP_GUIDE.md

    - The bot should add a ⏳ reaction and then respond

 3. **Mention in a channel:**
-   - In any channel where the bot is present
+   - Invite the bot to a channel: `/invite @YourBotName`
    - Type: "@YourBotName what tasks do I have on Monday.com?"
-   - The bot will respond in a thread
+   - The bot will respond

 ## Response Format